GuilhermeHalter/Solve4u/README.md

 Description: The system must provide administrators with an overview of the progress of each project, including the number of tasks completed, in progress, and overdue.
 Required Data: Project Status.
 Users: Administrators.

+## Non-functional Requirements

+#### Security:

+**RNF 01:** Ensure confidentiality of sensitive data through strong encryption and secure key management practices.

+**RNF 02:** Implement multi-factor authentication and granular authorization to ensure secure access to the system, with constant monitoring of suspicious activities.

+#### Performance:

+**RNF 03:** Maintain consistent response times for all system operations, with an average response time of less than 500 milliseconds.

+**RNF 04:** Scale to handle peak loads of up to 1000 simultaneous users, maintaining stable performance without significant degradation.

+#### Usability:

+**RNF 05:** Develop an intuitive and responsive user interface, with user-centered design and support for various devices and popular web browsers.

+**RNF 06:** Ensure a consistent and smooth experience for both new and experienced users, with minimal learning curve and clear feedback on actions taken.

+#### Reliability:

+**RNF 07:** Ensure system availability with a planned downtime of less than 1% of total operating time, through server redundancy and automated recovery processes.

+**RNF 08:** Implement resilience testing and disaster recovery to ensure service continuity in case of hardware or software failures.

+#### Maintainability:

+**RNF 09:** Structure the source code in a modular and well-documented manner, following best practices of software development to facilitate future maintenance and extension.

+**RNF 10:** Adopt continuous integration and continuous delivery (CI/CD) practices, automating testing and deployments to ensure system stability and rapid delivery of new features